steve-krisjanovs/docker-term/readme.md

+# Synopsis

+This repo serves as a blank-slate for developers who are interested in containerizing VT100 Telnet/SSH applications.
+Anyone interested in this approach is more than welcome to fork this repository and customize it to their own needs.
+PR's however are always welcome!

+When you fork/customize/build this container, you will be able to easily create telnet/SSH applications and tailor them to your own needs.

+Simply create your app as you would create any other console app (e.g. node.js, .net core, etc) and let this container do the heavy lifting to easily and seamlessly service that app to your end users.

+Some sample use cases for building such text-based terminal applications include (but not limited to):

+* Inventories / Cycle Counts
+* Warehouse Management Systems (shipping/receiving/pick/pack/putaway/etc.)
+* Item inquiries (e.g. scan a barcode to inquire price/UOM/description/quantity on-hand/etc.)
+* EDI outbound scanning (e.g. ASC X12 856 + MH10 labels)
+* Gate checkout / theft prevention

 # Introduction

 I developed this docker container where I saw a need for businesses who require a text-based VTxxx interface to easily customize and automate their operations (e.g. text-based VT100 data capture scanner guns, WindowsMobile/CE rugged handheld devices with a VT100 client, etc.).
 Many businesses have a substantial investment in these perfectly-functional older devices, but there appears to be a growing trend in the enterprise world where businesses who have such datacapture requirements are alse expected to ditch their substantial legacy investment for something new just for the sake of something new.